 Follow my Facebook and Instagram pages to see my current projects.

-*Some links may be affiliate links, allowing me to make a small commission on any products purchased through my recommendation.
-Please note that this does not influence my opinion or recommendations in any way.
+*Some links may be affiliate links, allowing me to earn a small commission on products purchased as a result of my recommendation.
+Please note that this does not influence my opinions or recommendations in any way.

-Copyright 2021 Turquoise with vanilla.
-All right reserved.
-This pattern and photographs of items on this site are property of Julia Bleau @Turquoisewithvanilla.
-Also, please DO NOT sell the pattern and claim this pattern as your own.
+Copyright 2023 Turquoise with Vanilla.
+All rights reserved.
+This pattern and photos of items on this site are the property of Julia Bleau @Turquoisewithvanilla.
+Please do not sell or claim this pattern as your own.
 The pattern is for personal use only and may not be translated or reproduced in another language.
-So please respect my rights, DO NOT share or publish this pattern anywhere without my permission.
-You can sell the items made with this pattern but please credit Turquoise with vanilla as the designer.
+So please respect my rights and DO NOT share or publish this pattern anywhere without my permission.
+You can sell the items made with this pattern, but please credit Turquoise with vanilla as the designer.